 Quick Note – Staying Safe in Prague

 Prague is one of the safest cities in Europe and it’s even safe enough for you to walk around at night!
 But this doesn’t mean that you should completely drop your guard.
 Like any other city, there is still a risk of pickpockets in this city and this problem is actually getting bigger as time passes.
-So, stay alert, particularly when you’re in crowds of tourists, and don’t carry around large amounts of money.
+So, stay alert, particularly when you’re in crowds of tourists, and don’t carry around large amounts of money, or hide your money.
 ATMs are common in Prague and usually come in English, so only withdraw small amounts at a time.

 Violent crime is very uncommon in Prague, but this doesn’t mean that you should wander around alone at night when you’ve been drinking.
 Use common sense, stay out of badly lit areas at night, and always stay alert to who’s around you.
 If you follow these tips, you should have a safe and trouble-free visit to this amazing city.